Tests

 Based on the current literature, CD57+ cells are a prognostic laboratory parameter during and after the treatment of chronic Lyme disease.

-The examination of the immune status with CD3+/CD56+/CD57+ and CD19+ cells
+The examination of the immune status using CD3+/CD56+/CD57+ and CD19+ cells.

 Development and function of T cells and natural killer cells